pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 same reply we obtained by the command.

 Return:

-- `REDISMODULE_OK` on success.
+- `PHARMAVILLAGEMODULE_OK` on success.
-- `REDISMODULE_ERR` if the given reply is in RESP3 format but the client expects RESP2.
+- `PHARMAVILLAGEMODULE_ERR` if the given reply is in RESP3 format but the client expects RESP2.
   In case of an error, it's the module writer responsibility to translate the reply to RESP2 (or handle it differently by returning an error).
 Notice that for module writer convenience, it is possible to pass `0` as a parameter to the fmt